shanesturrock/bioit/docs/bamtools.md

     mv ${HOME}/rpmbuild/RPMS/x86_64/bamtools-2.4.1-1.el7.bioit.x86_64.rpm \
     /opt/bioit/repo/RPMS

-lastly, run the buildrepo command:
+Lastly, run the `buildrepo` command:

     buildrepo

-When this finish, as root you can do the following:
+When this finishes, as root you can do the following:

     yum clean all
     yum update bamtools